Notes on "How to take Smart Notes" by Sönke Ahrens

-How to Take Smart Notes became the de-facto source of truth to understand and practice the Luhmann method of note taking.
-The book focuses on academic writing, mostly on students, not professionals, who have short goals such as writing a paper by the end of the semester.
-That explains why the book diverges and discusses topics such as studying techniques, brainstorms, etc.
+How to Take Smart Notes became the de-facto source of truth to understand and practice the Luhmann method of note-taking.
+The book focuses on the academic writing done by students, not by professionals.
+The main difference is that students have shorter-term goals, such as writing a paper by the end of the semester.
+This focus explains why the book diverges and discusses studying techniques or brainstorming sessions.

 In this summary, I try to make an abstract of the content of the book.
 It is not comprehensive, but it condenses the parts more related to me and my job.

 The method proposed in the book follows to the letter the Luhmann method, also knows as the Zettelkasten method.
 The note-taking process is structured in a consecutive process that eventually becomes iterative.

 First, we must identify different categories of notes:

 - Transient Notes are the initial point.
 They are short and hold any ideas we have.
 Transient notes are meant to be reviewed quickly.
 We must decide whether they deserve to be transformed into a permanent note or discarded.

 - Literature Notes are based on what we read.
 They are an abstraction of the knowledge we can extract from a book or a paper.
 They are meant to hold information based on a single source, and they should be written with our own words, not a plain copy/pasting